goechsler/japh/README.md

         $S = ~s/\b$s\b/$S[$_]/g;

-with the search part $s being a letter between 'a' and 'q', replacing it the $respective element of the list @S .
+with the search part $s being a letter between 'a' and 'q', replacing it with the $respective element of the list @S .
 Looking up \b I found out it's matching a word boundary: It matches everywhere between a \w word character and a \W non-word character.
 This word boundary thing makes sure we're not replacing characters in already replaced parts.
 (At least it looks like this was the intention here.
 It's certainly not perfect.
 The character sequence "Z5r" is suspiciously common in our list ... nevermind.)

 So in our string we're first replacing "a" with "2uF7t", "b" with "juvyr", ... and so on.
 Once we're done $S looks like this: